 This should include creating various teams with different roles in combating these types of threats.
 Educating employees on political and social engineering and spotting an attack is also essential.

-Regular plan testing should be conducted to ensure that it is effective.
+Regular plan testing should be conducted to ensure its effectiveness.
 Contact us for consulting services to learn more about protecting your organization from political and social engineering attacks.